 - 8.2 Planned housing and employment growth in Musselburgh will increase vehicle movements in and around the town.
 To address this LDP Policy T19: Transport Improvements at Musselburgh Town Centre supports a programme of transport improvements at Musselburgh Town Centre to improve traffic flow and maintain air quality, including the management of vehicles, parking provision, public transport improvements and enhanced pedestrian and cycle routes. - 8.3 LDP Proposal T20: Transport related Air Quality Measures refers to air quality issues within Musselburgh, requiring investigation into the relocation of bus stops to improve air quality and that air quality is maintained to an acceptable standard in association with new development.
-Proposal T21 Urban Traffic Control System requires developers to contribute to the urban traffic control system and other planned improvements at junctions to manage traffic flows through the town centre to acceptable levels. - 8.4 An integral part of the transport modelling for the Local Development Plan Transport Appraisal was the production of a micro-simulation traffic model for Musselburgh.
-This allows accurate predictions of traffic flow (existing and future)which takes into account the amount of traffic generated by new development that may impact on Musselburgh Town Centre.
+Proposal T21 Urban Traffic Control System requires developers to contribute to the urban traffic control system and other planned improvements at junctions to manage traffic flows through the town centre to acceptable levels. - An integral part of the transport modelling for the Local Development Plan Transport Appraisal was the production of a micro-simulation traffic model for Musselburgh.
+This allows accurate predictions of traffic flow (existing and future) which takes into account the amount of traffic generated by new development that may impact on Musselburgh Town Centre.
 Actions to address Transport and Air quality issues are: - Transport and Environmental Improvements in Musselburgh Town Centre - Reorganisation of Town Centre Car Parking

 Musselburgh Town Centre Strategy: Action 1: Transport and Environmental Improvements in Musselburgh Town Centre Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress 1.Planned programme of transport improvements to improve traffic flow and East Lothian Council Road Services / Planning Service/ developers/ 1.
-Implement planned works to junctions and Urban Traffic Control System Work has commenced on the planned programme of transport maintain air quality 2.Environmental work to street design to make the town centre pedestrian friendly and an SUSTRANS/ Community 2.
-Consider the final report on the indicative masterplan for active and sustainable travel and decide on any detailed design improvements to junctions.
-Consultants are finalising a report on an indicative masterplan for active and attractive place to visit proposals for streets. sustainable travel in and around 3.
-Consult.
+Implement planned works to junctions and Urban Traffic Control System Work has commenced on the planned programme of transport maintain air quality SUSTRANS/ Community 2.
+Consider the final report on the indicative improvements to junctions.

+0.5

+2.Environmental masterplan for Consultants

+work to street active and are finalising a

+design to make sustainable travel report on an

+the town centre and decide on any indicative

+pedestrian detailed design masterplan for

+friendly and an proposals for active and

+attractive place streets. sustainable

+to visit travel in and

+3. Consult. around

 Musselburgh.

+3

+4 Duanana Tuaffia

-4. Prepare Traffic Orders and implement in phases
+4. Prepare Traffic

+Orders and

+implement in

+phases